 History of The Mausoleum of Mausolus

-Built between 353 and 350 BC at Halicarnassus, which is now modern day Bodrum in Turkey, the Mausoleum of Mausolus was such an impressive structure that the word “mausoleum” is derived from its occupant’s name and is now used to describe most large tombs.
-It was also considered one of Pliny’s Seven Wonders of the Ancient World.
+Built between 353 and 350 BC at Halicarnassus, which is now modern day Bodrum in Turkey, the Mausoleum of Mausolus was such an impressive structure that the word “mausoleum” is derived from its occupant’s name and is now used to describe most large, above-ground tombs.
+The mausoleum was also considered one of Pliny’s Seven Wonders of the Ancient World.

 The Mausoleum of Mausolus Today

-Unfortunately, the Mausoleum of Mausolus was almost entirely destroyed by tomb robbers and earthquakes, leaving visitors today without any particular sense of its former grandeur.
+Unfortunately, the Mausoleum of Mausolus was almost entirely destroyed by tomb robbers and earthquakes between the 12th and 15th centuries, leaving visitors today without any particular sense of its former grandeur.

-The Mausoleum of Mausolus does contain some exhibits however, such a model of the mausoleum, but most of the structure itself is long gone.
-A trip to the Mausoleum of Mausolus usually accompanies one to Bodrum Castle, which houses the Museum of Underwater Archeology.
+The Mausoleum of Mausolus does contain some exhibits however, such as a model of the mausoleum, but most of the structure itself is long gone.
+A trip to the Mausoleum of Mausolus usually accompanies one to Bodrum Castle, which houses the Museum of Underwater Archaeology.